hsahovic/poke-env/docs/source/getting_started.rst

 Installing ``poke-env``
 =======================

 ``poke-env`` requires python >= 3.6 to be installed.
-It has a number of dependencies that are listed `here <https://github.com/hsahovic/poke-env/blob/master/requirements.txt>`__ and that will be installed automatically, including `numpy <https://numpy.org/>`__.
+It has a number of dependencies that are listed `here <https://github.com/hsahovic/poke-env/blob/master/requirements.txt>`__ and that will be installed automatically.

-Installation can be performed via pip with:
+Installation can be performed via pip:

 .. code-block:: bash

     pip install poke-env

-.. note:: Although the module does not support python 3.5, this can be worked around by replacing `aiologger` imports by `logger` imports.
-This will however affect performance.
-If this is an issue for your use case, please `open an issue <https://github.com/hsahovic/poke-env/issues>`__.
+.. _configuring a showdown server:

 Configuring a showdown server
 =============================